EricZinda/Perplexity/backlog.md

 - Clean up conceptual versions of have_v and order_v as per nonlogicalquerydesign.md
--
+- Make esl/menu pass

-- I ordered 2 steaks gives a bad error message
+- Show us 2 menus / we have two menus: fail
 - When trying alternative trees, it seems like errors need to be retained as alternatives are tried so they all start from the same base error

 - Do we still need frames with the new concept handling?